 Disadvantages of Getting a BFA

-For one, starting a relationship with a binding contract can bring forth a sense of mistrust, since it is written in anticipation of a dissolved marriage.
+For one, starting a relationship with a binding contract can bring forth a sense of mistrust, since it is written in anticipation of a dissolved marriage or de facto relationship.
 Some couples, especially those who are in the “honeymoon” stage of their relationship, may not relish the prospect of having to consider that their relationship might end prematurely.

-Given the disparities in income, a low or non-wage-earning spouse may end up being severely disadvantaged if the BFA limits the amount of spousal support that she is entitled to receiving.
+Given the disparities in income, a low or non-wage-earning spouse may end up being severely disadvantaged if the BFA limits the amount of spousal support that they may be entitled to receive.
 They could end up unable to sustain the lifestyle they have been accustomed to, which may result in a significantly lower standard of living.

 Advantages of Getting a BFA